 At the final step, during export, the full-quality stitch is completed, and only the footage that made the final cut is ever stitched together, saving time, hassle and processing power.
-Find more details here, and download the beta version of the new extension here when it’s available in the coming days, as part of Insta360 Stitcher 1.7.0.
+Find more details here, and download the beta version of the new extension here when it’s available in June, as part of Insta360 Stitcher 1.7.0.

 All-New Insta360 FarSight Enables Long-Distance Preview and Control

 A perennial challenge for VR filmmaking is the fact that a director and crew must remove themselves from the set to avoid appearing in the scene.
 This means that remote video transmission is essential to let creators control and monitor a scene from a distance.